fvaleri/strimzi-debugging/sessions/008/README.md

 ![](images/trans.png)

-The producer configure a static and unique `transactional.id` (TID), that the transaction coordinator maps to a producer ID (PID) and epoch used for zombie fencing.
+The producer has to configure a static and unique `transactional.id` (TID), that is mapped to a producer ID (PID) and epoch, used for zombie fencing.
 A producer can only have one ongoing transaction (ordering guarantee).
-Consumers with `isolation.level=read_committed` receive committed messages only, ignoring ongoing and aborted transactions.
+Consumers with `isolation.level=read_committed` receive committed messages only, ignoring ongoing and discarding aborted transactions (they get few additional metadata to do that).
 Transactions overhead is minimal and the biggest impact is on producers.
-Consumers only receive few additional metadata related to aborted transactions, so that they are able to discard them.
 You can balance overhead with latency by tuning the `commit.interval.ms`.
+Compared to suing the low level API, enabling transactions is much easier when using the Streams API, as we just need to set `processing.guarantee=exactly_once_v2`.

-The transaction state is stored in a specific `__transaction_state` partition, whose leader is a broker called the transaction coordinator.
+The **transaction state** is stored in a specific `__transaction_state` partition, whose leader is a broker called the **transaction coordinator**.
 This partition is determined in a similar way as the consumer group coordinating partition.
 Each partition also contains `.snapshot` logs which helps in rebuilding producers state in case of broker crash or restart.
 A single Kafka transaction cannot span different Kafka clusters or external systems (2PC is not supported).
-The offset of the first still-open transaction is called the last stable offset (LSO <= HW).
+The offset of the first still-open transaction is called the **last stable offset** (LSO <= HW).
 The transaction coordinator automatically aborts any ongoing transaction that is not committed or aborted within `transaction.timeout.ms`.

 Trap: Before Kafka 2.5.0 the TID had to be a static encoding of the input partition (i.e. `my-app.my-group.my-topic.0`)